 How You Can Exit Your Brokered CD with the Secondary Market

 With a regular bank CD, your money stays locked up until the maturity date.
 If you wish to liquidate your CD, you must pay an early termination fee to the bank you bought it from.
+A brokered CD has no such restrictions.
+Instead, you may sell your brokered CD prior to the maturity date on the secondary market.
+The secondary market acts as a source of liquidity for buyers and sellers of brokered CDs.
+Depending on the movement of interest rates, you may find that your CD has gained or lost value.
+Consider the following two types of interest rate shock scenarios:

 - Rising Rates: In rising interest rate environments, CDs tend to lose value since investors can purchase bonds and CDs, and even invest in high-yield savings accounts with a higher interest rate than the rate at which the CD was originally issued.